email: roadarch@outlook.com

 Highland, IL

 According to Margie Imo, the St. Louis sign was the only one of its kind built and the only neon pole sign built by the company.
 However, there's a nearly identical neon sign that was in a sign company's storage lot in Highland, IL when this photo was taken in 2012.
 The sign company was closed so the sign's history remains a mystery.
 That sign is gone now.
-There was previously an Imo's location in Highland so the sign most likely was installed there.
+There was previously an Imo's location in Highland so the sign was most likely installed there.

 Victorio's Ristorante [gone]